Source code for megfile.fs_path

 from stat import S_ISLNK as stat_islnk

-from typing import IO, AnyStr, BinaryIO, Callable, Iterator, List, Optional, Tuple, Union
+from typing import IO, BinaryIO, Callable, Iterator, List, Optional, Tuple, Union

 from megfile.errors import _create_missing_ok_generator